azsk/DevOpsKit-docs/00a-Setup/Readme.md

 - Run 'Import-Module' AzSK in a fresh PowerShell session as the first command.

 - Use 'Connect-AzAccount' to login to your subscription (if using AzSK v3.11.0).

+### Error Message: "InvalidOperation: Response status code does not indicate success: 404 (Not Found)" or "InvalidOperation: The remote server returned an error: (404) Not Found"

+This could indicate an attempt to run `Get-AzSKSubscriptionSecurityStatus` before running `Set-AzSKSubscriptionSecurity`.
+See [Provision security for your subscription](../01-Subscription-Security/Readme.md#provision-security-for-your-subscription) for more details.